kevindangkhoama/hoos4sustainability/README.md

 <details>
 <summary>active</summary>

-- Biking
-- Walking
-- Skating
+- Biking, Walking, Running
 </details>

 <details>
 <summary>public</summary>

-- Bus
-- Train
-- Metro
+- Bus, Train, Metro
 </details>

 <details>
 <summary>shared</summary>

-- Car Pool
-- Ride Share
-- Hitch Hike
+Car Pool, Ride Share, Hitch Hike
 </details>
 <br>

 The distance traveled is calculated through Google Maps API.
 Once the distance is calculated, the boat will move accordingly.
-The treasure will be reached once 100 points has been reached with a milestone achieved after every 100 points.
+The treasure will be reached every 1,000 points.
+Active forms of transportation have a 10x multiplier, passive forms of transportations have a 5x multiplier, and shared forms of transportation have a 2x multiplier.

 ## Technologies Used:
 - Heroku
 - Google Maps API
 - HTML/CSS
 - JavaScript
 - Python (Django Framework)